turbot/guardrails-docs/docs/guides/working-with-folders/policy-pack.md

 # Policy Packs

-Policy Packs (previously name Smart Folders) allow administrators to create a set of policies and then attach them to specific resources, such as an AWS account, existing folder, or an individual resource.
+Policy Packs (previously name Policy Packs) allow administrators to create a set of policies and then attach them to specific resources, such as an AWS account, existing folder, or an individual resource.

 [Policy packs](concepts/resources/policy-packs) allow administrators to create a set of policies and then attach them to specific resources, such as an AWS